 With the number of claims we have seen recently related to truck drivers being injured at our customers' operations, we have put together a Vehicle Loading & Unloading Safety Guide.
-Below are some key points from the Safety Guide.
+Below are some key points from the Safety Guide that is valuable to share with your clients.